WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week03/lecture03p2.md

 notes:
 color hue, luminance and saturation make use of different "perception channels" listed here

-there are others that we intuatively use, like position, length, tilt, area, ect
+there are others that we intuitively use, like position, length, tilt, area, ect

 These are ordered in terms of which are more effective to use -- i.e. which our brains has a better means of tracking -- for both numerical & ordered categorical data (ordered) and categorcial data that is ordinal (no obvious ordering)